Top 5 Mistakes to Avoid When Creating a Hashtag Campaign for an Event

 3. Using Generic Hashtags and Not Relevant Hashtags

-Brands make the common mistake of using generic hashtags for their marketing.
+Brands make the common mistake of using generic hashtags for their marketing campaign.
 Using popular hashtags makes sense but what if the hashtags are not relevant to your brand image and brand product or service?

 Popular hashtags like #nature #travel #beautiful have high exposure and are highly searched, but do they don’t provide any meaning to the brand’s social media event?